Including a free family weekly planner and shopping list

 Eating More Veg

-Meat and fish are currently pretty pricey, even at our local discounter.
-I now add grated vegetables to everything to try and bulk it out then freeze any leftovers for the next day.
+Meat and fish are currently pretty pricey, even at our local discounter*.
+Try grating vegetables into everything to try and bulk it out then freeze any leftovers for the next day.

 Have a Meat Free Day

-On weeks’ things are really tight, we leave meat.
-I make a veggie stir fry, fajitas or a spaghetti Bolognese all meat free.
+On weeks’ things are really tight, leave out meat.
+Eat Vegetarian.
+Swap all your favorite meals for veggie ones.
+Try veggie stir fry, fajitas or a Spaghetti Bolognese all meat free.
 It still tastes lush, but costs almost half as much to make.

 Know What’s in Your Kitchen